Advice

 Nursing mothers 2-3x normal intake Milk production demands massive hydration

 Puppies need special attention because they’re terrible at regulating themselves.
 They’ll play until they collapse before they’ll stop to drink.
-With my last puppy, I set phone alarms every two hours to offer water — annoying, but it kept her hydrated during those chaotic first months.
+With my last puppy, I set phone alarms every two hours to offer water.
+Annoying, but it worked.

 When to Worry